KSneijders/AoE2ScenarioRms/README.md

 1. Player areas :monkaS:
 2. Scale with map size (hardcoded on parser level as map_size cannot be changed dynamically)
 3. Support larger objects (currently only 1x1 is supported)
 4. Automatically figure out what to remove based on CreateObjectConfig configs
 5. Add ability to mock the XS spawning process to estimate the amount of necessary successful spawn attempts
+6. Ability to bind ID to list of create objects and be able to differentiate distance to each group
-6. More (?)
+7. More (?)

 ---

 **Suggestions are always welcome!**

 # Authors